Patternslib/Patterns/docs/developer/create-a-pattern.md

 Patterns are configured via a declarative HTML syntax.

-Usually a particular pattern is invoked by specifying its name as an HTML class on a DOM object.
+Usually a particular pattern is invoked by specifying its name as a HTML class on a DOM object.
 The invoked pattern then acts upon that specifc DOM element.
 In our example case, the pattern changes the text color after 3 seconds.
 This color change is applied to the DOM element on which the pattern is declared.

-The pattern can be configured by specifying HTML5 data attributes, which start with `data-` and then the pattern's name.
+The pattern can be configured by specifying HTML5 data attributes, which start with the `data-` prefix, followed by the pattern's name.

-So in our case, that's `data-pat-colorchanger`.
+So in our case, that is `data-pat-colorchanger`.

 For example: